zeus-volkov-systems/messageapi/README.md

 Using MessageAPI means taking a data-messaging process, defining the process alphabet in terms of fields and conditions, determining how those fields are contained as different record permutations (including any transformations or conditions that affect that containment), and determining what to do with the records.
 All this information is then laid out in the session manifest and parameter map, and then data is moved through the initialized session by submitting records as either discrete requests, or resubmitting new records as a stream on the same request.

-As previously described, in the provided implementation of the DefaultSession, records can be moved through the system in batch by using separate requests, or in stream by reusing the same request.
+As previously described, in the provided implementation of the SequentialSession, records can be moved through the system in batch by using separate requests, or in stream by reusing the same request.
 When streaming over the same request, endpoints have a shared state over submissions.

 The MessageAPI information model manifest is completely pluggable and is read when specifically referenced at runtime in code (i.e., ISession s = new Session('manifest.json')).
 This allows targeted improvements or modifications of the standard.
 Want to change the containers to ship somewhere else?
 Build Docker containers?
 Make Requests enforce always-batch behavior?
 Change the container plugin, or another plugin, and reuse the rest.